knox153/knox153.github.io/_includes/portfolio/experience.md

 ### Farringdon Group, Kuala Lumpur, Malaysia

 * One month internship with Farringdon Group which specializes in financial management.
-* Manual tested newly developed website, and provided reports of flaws
+* Manual tested newly developed website and provided reports of flaws
 * Researched and computed various financial data, shortened time to acquire data by using various built-in functions
 * Conducted market and economic analysis